conornash/cglisp/project.md

 # Backlog
-- implement game run / stop
-- center the game appropiately
-- Find good font for run buffer
+- Find good font
-- add ability for comments in game buffer
 - define infinite mode
 - define earth mode

 ## Icebox
+- add ability for comments in game buffer

 ## Done
+- center the game appropiately
+- implement game run / stop
 - remove matrix.el
 - make the game fullscreen and with a quit command
 - create simple bindings to use game